 The Edinburgh Fringe Festival is the largest arts festival in the world and a melting pot for ideas, genres and inspiration.
 This is an ideal environment to bring young people to inspire them into going to and making theatre.

-The project will involve bringing Zenith members to Edinburgh Fringe Festival for one week presenting four shows a day for one week (one musical and three plays with separate casts of approx. 8-10 in each – not chosen as yet – WATCH THIS SPACE) These plays will be performed on the Theatre Bus during its stay at the Festival.
+The project will involve bringing Zenith members to Edinburgh Fringe Festival for one week presenting four shows a day for one week (shows will be announced in the coming weeks) These plays will be performed on the Theatre Bus during its stay at the Festival.
 We will also be staging a small tour in culturally isolated parts of Bath and North East Somerset pre Edinburgh.

 With the creation of the theatre bus by Theatre Bath it then became possible to bring Zenith Youth Theatre to the largest theatre festival in the world in an affordable venue.

 To allow a group of young people to experience and explore the largest arts festival in the world. (see members statement below)

 To demonstrate to the company how they might want to create their own work and bring it to the festival in future years